uidaholib/oral-history-collections-template/notes.md

 - baker_winney_1: very distorted and faint -- marked as Sam in metadata but it is Laura
 - hardt_verna_1: appears to just be a dictated tape -- no interviewer
 - johanson_nellie_1: Interviewer listed as Rachel Foxwell but it is Rachel Foxman -- https://objects.lib.uidaho.edu/latahlegacy/latahlegacy_v07-n4.pdf
+- presby_curtis_1: marked as Sam but it is Laura

 ## Included in _transcripts but not CSV